Pyomo/pyomo/doc/OnlineDocs/howto/abstract_models/BuildAction.rst

 .. literalinclude:: /src/scripting/Isinglebuild.py
    :language: python

-for this model, the same data file can be used as for Isinglecomm.py in :ref:`Isinglecomm.py` such as the toy data file:
+For this model, the same data file can be used as for Isinglecomm.py in :ref:`Isinglecomm.py` such as the toy data file:

 .. literalinclude:: /src/scripting/Isinglecomm.dat